simonw/til/python/pyproject.md

 Today I figured out how to package a project with a single `pyproject.toml` file, using just `pip` and `build` to install and build that package.

+(Note that the approach described in this document likely only works for pure Python packages.
+If your package includes any binary compiled dependencies you likely need to use a different approach.)

 Here's the simplest `pyproject.toml` file I could get to work:

 ```toml